ankit-vaghela30/ankit-vaghela30.github.io/_pages/about.md

 permalink: /about/
 ---

+I am a Data science enthusiast and experienced Software engineer.
+My goal is to combine my machine learning and software engineering skills to create scalable and robust products.

 ## Education

 I completed Bachelors degree from Nirma university, India in 2013.
 I am currently pursuing Master's degree in Compuer science at University of Georgia.
 My primary focus area in academics is Data science, Machine learning and Deep learning.